-The North Pole Village is located along the North Pole Highway and leads to the North Pole Lodge also known as the Rock City’s Pavilion in regular season.
-This village hosts a lot of holiday fun such as choirs, bands and ensembles.
-In this amazement you can have all types of drinks and fellowship with other visitors.
+The North Pole Village is located along the North Pole Highway and leads to the North Pole Lodge also known as the Rock City’s Pavilion in the regular season.
+This village hosts a lot of holiday fun such as choirs, bands, and ensembles.
+In this amazement, you can have all types of drinks and fellowship with other visitors.

 Although we did not get to experience this, you can even have dinner with Santa.
 This would include a dinner buffet with all the goods including chicken fingers, VIP front-of-the-line access to the Enchanted Garden of Lights, meet and greet with Santa and the elves and a photo opp with Santa and friends.

 Final thoughts on Enchanted Garden of Lights in Rock City